AliElneklawy/split-youtube-chapters/README.md

     6:46 - How to Know if It's Working

-It will also work when there are whitespaces instead of hypens (-).
+It will also work when there are whitespaces instead of hyphens (-).